Three Amazon sellers who conquered challenges to achieve success

 Angela Stephens, founder and CEO of RE-Focus, the Creative Office, was baffled when a foreign-based manufacturer claimed it hadn’t received a $12,500 wire transfer she’d sent to cover pill box production.

 The pill boxes were the latest addition to the company’s product line, designed to help customers manage their daily medications.
-The manufacturer, with whom Angela was working for the first time, notified her team that the product was ready, but the money was a no-show.
+The manufacturer notified her team that the product was ready, but the money was a no-show.

 However, when the manufacturer still hadn’t received the second payment, Angela and her husband Darold Sauber, the CFO of RE-Focus, got on a call with them.
 Angela says, “We did a video and we said, ‘Look, this is the wire.
 You got it.
 You said you got it.’
 They said, ‘That’s not our email.’
 They showed us our email and we said, ‘That’s not our email.’”